Campbell's® Chunky® Teams With NFL Players, GENYOUth And CSL Esports To Tackle Hunger In Schools With The "Chunky® Million Meals Challenge" Presented By Target

 About Target

 Minneapolis-based Target Corporation (NYSE: TGT) serves guests at nearly 1,900 stores and at Target.com.
-Since 1946, Target has given 5% of its profit to communities, which today equals

-Millions of dollars a week.
+Since 1946, Target has given 5% of its profit to communities, which today equals millions of dollars a week.
 For the latest store count or more information, visit Target.com/Pressroom.
 For a behind-the-scenes look at Target, visit Target.com/abullseyeview or follow @TargetNews on Twitter.

 GENYOUth